CBennett15/Meteorites/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The link to the hosted site can be found here https://meteorites-cb.netlify.com/

 ## Getting Started
 This is a guide to help you clone the project and run it locally.